LSG7/UnrealEngine-AI-Bridge-Door-to-isekai/terms_plugin.md

 *   Activation via 12-digit time-limited code for local portal

 ### What We Cannot Protect:
-If your computer has been compromised by malware, hacking, or unauthorized access **("conquered by a Demon Lord")**, our encryption cannot prevent data exposure at the device level.
+If your computer has been compromised by malware, hacking, or unauthorized access **("conquered by a Demon Lord" - i.e., third-party illegal system intrusion and loss of device control)**, our encryption cannot prevent data exposure at the device level.
 The attacker already controls your system before data enters our protection.

 We also cannot control untrusted networks (e.g., rogue Wi‑Fi).
 We enforce HTTPS-only, HSTS, and certificate validation/pinning to mitigate MITM/SSL stripping, but your network environment remains outside our control.

 ## 3. Limitation of Liability

 **TO THE EXTENT PERMITTED BY LAW, WE ARE NOT LIABLE FOR:**
 *   Data breaches caused by compromised, hacked, or malware-infected user devices
 *   Security incidents resulting from user's failure to maintain device security